NathNacht/immo-eliza-ml/README.md

 2. **Filling up missing values for the swimming_pool column with 0**

-3. **One hot encoding of categorical variables to not have empty columns:**
+3. **One hot encoding (and in the final pipeline, ordinal encoding instead) of categorical variables to not have empty columns:**
 - kitchen_type
 - state_of_the_building
 - property_subtype